 Which foods should I eat if I have prediabetes?

 Fat and fiber tend to slow absorption and lower what is called the glycemic index (GI) of foods.
-Low-GI fruits and vegetables, such as stone-ground whole-wheat bread, rolled or steel-cut oatmeal, non-starchy vegetables, and whole fruit are good choices.
+Low GI fruits and vegetables, such as stone-ground whole wheat bread, rolled or steel-cut oatmeal, nonstarchy vegetables, and whole fruits are good choices.
 Experts consider a low GI food to have a rating of 55 or less.
 A person can use this database to find the GI of common foods.